 This page will serve as a resource for those institutions that are completing the annual AACP Financial Survey.
-Should you have any questions that are not addressed the FAQs below please e-mail Danielle Taylor.
+Should you have any questions that are not addressed in the FAQs below please e-mail Danielle Taylor.
 Frequently asked questions will be posted on this page to assist college or school staff members who are completing the survey.

 This Webinar provides a brief overview of the 2011-12 Financial Survey followed by a question and answer session with members of the Administrative and Financial Officers SIG and individuals completing the survey at participating institutions.